ppbrown/fluxcd-public-demo/README.md

 ##  This is not Argo CD

 There is no special web server that gives you an admin GUI (By default, anyway.
-You can choose to add optional web layers though.)
+You can choose to install an optional third-party web admin GUI though.)

 There is no special service port.
 The flux CLI communicates with the backend using native kubernetes API calls, so there's no extra holes in your firewalls to make.